 NONAM, an important institution for Indigenous art of North America in Zurich, Switzerland has acquired Ace’s Spirit Vessel for their permanent collection.
-Spirit Vessel references a traditional Anishinaabe otter pouch and was recently featured in the group exhibition Always Vessels, curated by Alexandra Nahwegahbow for the Carleton University Art Gallery.
+Spirit Vessel references a traditional Anishinaabe otter pouch and was recently featured in the group exhibition Always Vessels, curated by Alexandra Nahwegahbow for the Carleton University Art Gallery (exhibition catalogue).
 The exhibition toured to Rodman Hall Art Gallery, Brock University in St. Catherines, Ontario.
 Commenting on Spirit Vessel, Alexandra Nahwegahbow states:

 “The otter is a very meaningful animal for the Anishinaabe.
 Our histories illustrate that the otter, a kind and caring being, was entrusted with bringing healing and helpful substances to humans and medicine people.
 “Spirit Vessel” echoes early otter skin bags that were made to carry and protect important bundles and cherished items.